-- 1. The Scout sitting the board must appear in full Field Uniform. - 2.
+- 1. The Scout sitting on the board is encouraged to appear in full Field Uniform. - 2.
 The Scout must bring his Scout Handbook with all requirements signed.

 6.1.2 Board of Review for Eagle Rank

 The conditions for an Eagle Board of Review are described below: